manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 * SQL supports only `INSERT`.
 Manticore `/bulk` accepts `insert` and `create`; `index`, `replace`, `update`, and `delete` are rejected.
 * Every row must provide an explicit numeric, non-zero document ID.
 Auto-generated and UUID document IDs are not supported.
 * Static builds and macOS are not currently supported.
+* The platform-specific executable (`indexer` on Linux, `indexer.exe` on Windows) must be in the same directory as the running `searchd` executable.
+Manticore Search resolves only that sibling path and does not search `PATH`.
+Use the executable from the same installation as `searchd` to ensure compatibility.
+If it is absent, unreadable, or cannot be started, only bulk import fails; normal startup and regular insertion remain available.

 <!-- example bulk_insert -->
 <!-- intro -->